Loading figure…

 “Comprehensive immigration reform to protect DREAMers.
 (Oct 2018)”

-Why: The action involves a procedural disapproval related to immigration appeals, which does not clearly advance or contradict the stated support for comprehensive immigration reform.
+Why: The action involves a procedural motion related to immigration appeals, but its specific impact on the stated position of expanding legal immigration pathways is unclear.

 View source →Apr 22, 2026 · Congress.gov